spring-guides/gs-rest-service/README.md

 The `id` field is a unique identifier for the greeting, and `content` is the textual representation of the greeting.

-To model the greeting representation, we’ll create a representation class:
+To model the greeting representation, create a representation class:

 `src/main/java/hello/Greeting.java`
 ```java